Skyfighter64/ALUP/Templates/README_Template_Receiver.md

 ## Credits

-[Credit libraries used, special people, etc. here if you want]
+[Credit anyone you'd like]

 ## License

 This project is licensed under [add license here].
-For more information, see LICENSE (TODO: add link)
+For more information, see LICENSE